 On-Campus Employment for Students in F1 Status

-This page explains how "on-campus employment" is defined by U.S. immigration, which is different in some important respects from commonly-held definitions, conditions which must exist for employment to be lawful and employment regulations which cover special circumstances.
+This page explains how "on-campus employment" is defined by U.S. immigration, which is different in some important respects from commonly-held definitions, conditions which must exist for employment to be lawful, and employment regulations which cover special circumstances.
 Please consult the OISS staff if you have questions about this topic.

-General.
-You may work on campus provided (1) you are maintaining F-1 status, (2) you do not work more than a total of 20 hours per week during holidays and vacation periods, including summer vacations, provided you are eligible and intend to register for the next school term.
-The 20-hour-per-week limit on your employment while school is in session applies to all types of on-campus employment discussed in this section.
-A 20-hour per-week graduate assistantship, for example, would exhaust your academic year on-campus work eligibility.
+You may work 40 hours per week during holidays and vacation periods, including summer vacations, provided you are eligible and intend to register for the next school term.
+The 20-hour-per-week limit on your employment while school is in session applies to all types of on-campus employment.
+For example, a 20-hour per-week graduate assistantship would exhaust your academic year on-campus work eligibility.

 Students transferring from one school to another may only engage in on-campus employment at the school having jurisdiction over the student's SEVIS record.
 For this reason, it is critical for transfers to be closely coordinated between the international office of the current school and the new school.
-Please note that if you do not intend to continue further study in the U.S., you may not be employed on campus after you have completed a program of study unless you have applied for and been granted written permission to engage in a type of employment the USCIS calls "optional practical training".
+Please note that if you do not intend to continue further study in the U.S., you may not be employed on-campus after you have completed a program of study, unless you have applied for and been granted written permission to engage in a type of employment the USCIS calls "optional practical training".